Inoueian/web_chicago_taxi/README.md

 This is a version personalized by Satoru Inoue.
 1 major issue currently.

 1. Flask runs, as in it displays input.html, and output.html, but the output page is not the new plot that is supposed to be generated when I run app.py.
+Running plot_ticker function in plot.py does generate a new plot.

 # Flask on Heroku